the-themis-benchmarks/home/README.md

 # 2. Instructions for Artifact Evaluation

 For artifact evaluation, we recommend you to run Themis in Virtual Machine.
 All the required stuffs are already installed and prepared.
-You can download the VM package `Themis_VM.zip` from [this link]() on Google Drive (fully-anonymized and publicly accessible).
+You can download the VM package `Themis_VM.zip` from [this link]() on Google Drive.

 ## Prerequisite

-* You need to enable the virtualization technology in your computer's BIOS (see [this link](https://stackoverflow.com/questions/35456063/enable-intel-vt-x-intel-virtualization-technology-intel-vt-x) for how to enable the virtualization technology).
+* You need to enable the virtualization technology in your computer's BIOS (see [this link](https://stackoverflow.com/a/35456158) for how to enable the virtualization technology).
 Most computers by default already have this virtualization option turned on.
 * Your computer needs at least 8 CPU cores (4 cores may also work), 16G of memory, and at least 40G of storage.
 * We built our artifact by using VirtualBox [v6.1.20](https://www.virtualbox.org/wiki/Download_Old_Builds_6_1).
-Please install VirtualBox based on your OS type.
-After installing VirtualBox, you may need to reboot the computer.
+Please install VirtualBox based on your OS type. *After installing VirtualBox, you may need to reboot the computer*.

 ## Setup Virtual Machine